nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 The stub files should sucessfully compile.

-### Handler implementation
+#### 2.5.1.2 Handler implementation

-The next step is to fill in the handler with implementation.
+The next step is to fill in the handler with implementation code.

 First, find the empty command handler: